 Note the fine-print warning on the Onsen's pamphlet.

-Shay also tried licking toads as a means of getting over his cold. - It didn't work.
+Shay also tried licking toads as a means of getting over his cold.

-The next morning, we left the campsite, the rain and the cold, and with a short stop-over to see Kegon falls, made our way back to Tokyo from where we took the Shinkansen train (270kmh) to Kyoto.
+The next morning, we left the campsite, the rain and the cold, and with a short stop-over to

 This was not filmed at double speed - the GPS said we were traveling at a speed of 270 km/h